 10. Sambulawan Underground River

-Discovered only in 2017, this river seems incredible to us.
-Don’t expect anything similar to the Puerto Princesa Subterranean River; this is a more immersive experience.
-It’s a guided tour through a cave in which there is literally an underground river.
+Discovered only in 2017, we think this river is incredible.
+Don’t expect anything similar to the Puerto Princesa Subterranean River; this is a much more immersive experience.
+It’s a guided tour through a cave with a real underground river running through it.
 So much so that it’s amazing to hear the sound of the river running.

-You’ll be amazed swimming through the bowels of the earth and enjoying absolute tranquillity.
+You’ll be amazed as you swim through the depths of the cave and enjoy absolute tranquillity.
 The route is out and back and lasts about 20 minutes in each direction.
 In the last part there is a chamber where you can find some stalactites and stalagmites.
-Really, everything we can tell you about this is too little.
+Honestly, words don’t really do it justice.

-We went in wearing swimsuits and with the GoPro, although you can go with your mobile perfectly fine, being careful not to get it wet.
+We went in wearing swimsuits and with the GoPro, although you can also bring your phone without any issues, being careful not to get it wet.
 It’s not that you have to submerge yourself completely if you don’t want to; you’ll float with the life jacket they’ll give you.
 As for footwear, you can go in flip-flops and then leave them before you start swimming through the river.

 Really, it’s highly recommended.
-Another must on the list of things to do in Siquijor.
-If you have to choose between Sambulawan and Cantabon, perhaps Cantabon is cooler, but it’s also more demanding and requires more time.
+It’s another must on any list of things to do in Siquijor.
+If you have to choose between Sambulawan and Cantabon, Cantabon is probably the more impressive of the two, but it’s also more demanding and requires more time.

 11. Diving in Siquijor

-On our last visit to Siquijor (we’ve lost count of how long we’ve spent on this island), we were lucky enough to discover its seabed – a thorn we’ve had since a long time ago.
+On our last visit to Siquijor (we’ve lost count of how long we’ve spent on this island), we were lucky enough to discover its seabed – something we’d been meaning to do for a long time.

-Despite not being one of the most well‑known places for diving in the Philippines, the truth is that we came away delighted and we think it’s a great place whether you’re a beginner or have experience, especially if you like the small things, because although not to the level of Dauin, macro lovers will enjoy it a lot.
-In the couple of dives we did along the coast near San Juan, we saw 10–11 turtles, so it’s a great spot to see them if that excites you, without paying the prices of the Apo Island trip, which we’ll talk about next.
+Despite not being one of the most well-known places for diving in the Philippines, we came away absolutely delighted and we think it’s a great place whether you’re a beginner or have experience, especially if you like the small things, because, while it’s not quite on the level of Dauin, macro lovers will still really enjoy it.
+In the couple of dives we did along the coast near San Juan, we saw 10–11 turtles, so it’s a great spot to see them if that’s your kind of thing, without paying the prices of the Apo Island trip, which we’ll talk about next.

 The price of fun dives is around ₱1,400–₱1,600, depending on the number of dives you do.
 In addition, you have to pay a fee of ₱150 per day of diving.

-Recently, a Spanish couple have taken charge of a dive centre on the island and we decided to dive with them.
-We had a great time and, besides being good professionals, they’re very nice and will help you have a more complete experience of the island.
+Recently, a Spanish couple took over a dive centre on the island and we decided to dive with them.
+We had a great time and, besides being good professionals, they’re very nice and will help you enjoy a fuller experience of the island.
 If you fancy having their contact, leave us a comment and we’ll be happy to send it to you.

-Bear in mind as well what we’ve said about the prohibition on diving after the new moon.
+Bear in mind as well what we mentioned earlier about the diving ban around the new moon.
 Although the dive centres will advise you of this.

 12. Apo Island

-A visit to Siquijor would not be completely finished without making the excursion to the fabulous Apo Island.
-This is one of the paradises of diving in the Philippines and snorkelling in the Philippines, as you can find yourself surrounded by turtles.
-The marine sanctuary enjoys coral in excellent condition and with a lot of life, so you should not stop including it in your trip around the country.
+A visit to Siquijor wouldn’t be complete without a trip to the fabulous Apo Island.
+This is one of the best places in the Philippines for both diving in the Philippines and snorkeling in the Philippines, as you can find yourself surrounded by turtles.
+The marine sanctuary has coral in excellent condition and is teeming with life, so you shouldn’t leave it out of your trip around the country.

 You have two ways to get to Apo Island from Siquijor:

-1. The most economical and complicated way is to go to Dumaguete (1 hour by boat, about ₱350), take a bus to Malatapay (20 minutes, approximately ₱50) and then a boat to Apo Island (40 minutes, ₱300).
+1. The cheapest but also the most complicated way is to go to Dumaguete (1 hour by boat, about ₱350), take a bus to Malatapay (20 minutes, approximately ₱50) and then a boat to Apo Island (40 minutes, ₱300).
 If you choose this option, the best thing is to stay at least one night on the island and enjoy its relaxed atmosphere.
 We’ve stayed a couple of times at Liberty’s Lodge (rooms from ₱500), which has a dive centre.

-You can read much more about this island to see if you want to do the excursion or stay there in our Guide to Apo Island.
+You can read much more about this island to see if you want to do the excursion or stay there in our Apo Island guide.

 NOTE: excursions to Apo are not daily and need a minimum group of 15 people to depart.
-Therefore, it’s important that as soon as you arrive on the island you head to one of these two places to sign up and have them let you know if a group forms.
-If you’re really keen to go to Apo and tours don’t run, you’d have to do the whole journey to Dumaguete and Malatapay that we mentioned at How to get to Apo Island.
+Therefore, it’s important to head to one of these two places as soon as you arrive on the island to sign up and ask them to let you know if enough people sign up.
+If you’re really keen to go to Apo and tours don’t run, you’d have to make the full trip to Dumaguete and Malatapay that we mentioned at How to get to Apo Island.

 dive in Siquijor

-We always recommend San Juan as the area to stay in Siquijor because, besides being the most prepared with restaurants and hotels, having beautiful beaches and being accessible from the ports, its westward orientation means you can enjoy the beautiful sunsets that usually characterise the island.
+We always recommend San Juan as the area to stay in Siquijor because, besides having the best range of restaurants and hotels, beautiful beaches and easy access from the ports, its westward orientation means you can enjoy the beautiful sunsets the island is known for.
 From all this coast, which faces the island of Negros and its impressive volcanoes, between 17:30 and 18:00 you’ll be able to see the sky turn first orange and red and then pink and purple.

 Where to see the sunset in Siquijor?
 You have many options, but basically they’re divided into two types.